A Unique Educational Opportunity

-Parents must schedule and come in for a parent-principal interview between the beginning of February and Mid-April.
+Parents must schedule and come in for a parent-principal interview.
 Please call the school to schedule a time.
 Your child's application cannot be considered without the parent interview.

-All newly accepted students are required to attend a six day summer orientation program during the end of August.
+All newly accepted students are required to attend a seven-day summer orientation program during the end of August.
 Please do not make any holiday arrangements during this time, as your child must participate in this orientation.

 Tuition and Financial Aid